-If you plan on doing any kind of computer based home recording, you’re going to need an audio interface.
+If you plan on doing any kind of computer-based home recording, you’re going to need an audio interface.
 And, thanks to the explosive growth of the home studio market, there are plenty of affordable options to choose from.
-In the following article we’ll explain the features and specifications and how to know which interface will be best suited to your approach to recording.
-We’ll also explain why they are a must have item for any home studio and break down some of the technical terms associated with devices of this nature (and home recording in general) so you can make a more informed choice.
+In the following article, we’ll explain the features and specifications and how to know which interface will be best suited to your approach to recording.
+We’ll also explain why they are a must-have item for any home studio and break down some of the technical terms associated with devices of this nature (and home recording in general) so you can make a more informed choice.

-🔑 The most important thing to look for in an audio interface is the number of inputs (and to a lesser extent, outputs) you require along with the type of inputs e.g. ¼” instrument inputs, XLR inputs for microphones, or both.
-The recording quality of the device (defined by the quality of the converters, and preamps mostly) is less of a factor than it once was, with the difference in quality between an entry level interface ($100+) and a mid-range audio interface ($600+) being only marginal.
+The most important thing to look for in an audio interface is the number of inputs (and to a lesser extent, outputs) you require along with the type of inputs e.g. ¼ instrument inputs, XLR inputs for microphones, or both.
+The recording quality of the device (defined by the quality of the converters, and preamps mostly) is less of a factor than it once was, with the difference in quality between an entry-level interface ($100+) and a mid-range audio interface ($600+) being only marginal.

 Why do you need an audio interface?

-In other words, it takes sound waves and converts them into binary (zeroes and ones) that can be processed by a computer.Once the analogue signal is converted to digital by the analogue digital converter (A/D), it can be edited in a digital environment, such as your DAW (digital audio workstation, aka your recording and editing software).
+Once the analog signal is converted to digital by the analog-digital converter (A/D), it can be edited in a digital environment, such as your DAW (digital audio workstation, aka your recording and editing software).

-- The digital signal is then processed by your computer and edited using your DAW or can bypass this process for direct monitoring.
+3. The digital signal is then processed by your computer and edited using your DAW or can bypass this process for direct monitoring.

 Latency is an engineering term used to describe a delay between an action and a response.
 You could consider latency in a similar way to the speed of sound. e.g. you see the airplane overhead but it takes a few seconds for the sound of the jets to be heard.